 Care of Heliotrope Plants in Winter

+When summer is over and frost is on the way, try bringing one of your plants indoors.
+Cut the branches and stems back by one-half to two-thirds and pot it up in rich, pre-fertilized houseplant soil.
 Heliotrope winter care is the same as for most houseplants.
 Find a warm place in a sunny window and water sparingly.
 They make wonderful houseplants and you can enjoy the smell of cherry pie all year long.